e-n-f/piano-diary/README.md

 Fort Mason book sale where I got the Army-Navy Hit Kits was September 24-28, 2014.
 Looks like I was there 2014-09-27 14:46:55

+## 2014-11-08

+Today's fake book discovery: British music publishers had a notation for chord+bass decades before US.
+"Adim on B" in Alice Blue Gown (1920)

+## 2014-11-10

+Free long-tail business idea: sell me cheap bulk facsimiles of obscure 1920s-50s pop song sheet music

+## 2014-11-21

+All these San Francisco addresses in this eBay sheet music from South Carolina.
+Wonder what instrument Frank L. Taylor of 6410 Geary played.

+## 2014-11-24:

+My indulgence lately has been bulk piano-vocal pop sheet music from the 1920s through the 1950s on eBay.
+Bulk because I'm trying to get good at sight-reading melodies I've never even heard before, and you can only do that with a steady supply of new songs.
+Originals instead of reprints, because reprints are relentlessly focused on the few songs that were popular at the time and are still remembered today, instead of the mass of relative failures, and even on just the good parts of those songs instead of the whole things.
+That time range, because I'm still terrible at reading full piano arrangements, and it's the transitional period between 1923, when the ukulele craze and May Singhi Breen got publishers to start including chord names on their music, and the Beatles, when pop songwriting shifted from songs that work well on piano to ones that work well on guitar.
+It's all kind of ridiculous, but it's still cheaper and smaller and more educational than a lot of things I've spent money and space and time on.

 ## 2014-11-26